metaopt/torchopt/docs/source/implicit_diff/implicit_diff.rst

 Fixed-point Iteration
 ~~~~~~~~~~~~~~~~~~~~~

-Sometimes the inner-level optimal solution can also be achieved by fixed point where the optionality :math:`T` takes the form:
+Sometimes the inner-level optimal solution can also be achieved by fixed point where the optimality :math:`T` takes the form:

 .. math::